JazzTap/jazztap.github.io/research/two_allele/index.md

 	<script src="assets/popgraph.js"></script>
 </head>

-*1/2/18: Hardy-Weinberg equilibrium is maintained for much longer, in the face of extinctions due to discretization error, by small amounts of gene flow.*
+*1/2/18: Hardy-Weinberg equilibrium is maintained for much longer, in the face of extinctions due to discretization error, by small amounts of gene flow.
+Grey and blue pops are otherwise independent.
+Please reload page to unlock parameters.*

 <!-- <div id="main"> -->
 <p>Initial population: <select id="initAA" onchange="updateRunOps()">